costajob/app-servers/README.md

 ### 5. Python
 I left Python as the last one, just because the benchmarks are not as good as Roda.
 If someone will prove me some better performing app-server solution i will be glad to update my results.
 Said that Python is in the same league of Ruby regarding parallelism: it's not fast as V8 and is born when multi-core architecture was SciFi.
-Said that it probably have more support by scientific community and by Google, thus letting me suppose it will have a happier future than Ruby.
+Said that it probably has more support by scientific community and by Google, thus letting me suppose it will have a brighter future than Ruby.